CJicey/pdf-extractor/README.md

 Main Dependencies:

-In this section I will go over the main more complicated dependencie needed to run the code.
-This dependencie is needed to run the OCR extractor.
+In this section I will go over the main more complicated dependencies needed to run the code.
+These dependencies are needed to run the OCR extractor.

-1.) pdf2image: pip install pdf2image

-2.) pytesseract: pip install pytesseract
+Poppler:

+First in the terminal: "pip install pdf2image" after this is done go to step 1

+Step 1.)
+To use the OCR extractor first you need Poppler.
+Here is the link to the site where you download it (Make sure to only download Release-24.08.0-0.zip): https://github.com/oschwartz10612/poppler-windows/releases/tag/v24.08.0-0

+Step 2.)
+Once Poppler is installed extract the zip and put the poppler file in your program files

+Step 3.)
+Open your "control pannel" then select system security

+Step 4.)
+Now select system then advanced system settings

+Step 5.)
+Then select Enviorment Variables

+Step 6.)
+In the user variables section select path and make sure its highlighted then select edit

+Step 7.)
+Now select new and then browse

+Step 8.)
+Finally choose the file path of where poppler is located.
+It should look exactly like this for the most part: "c:\Program Files\poppler-24.08.0\library\bin"

+Pytesseract:

+First in the terminal: "pip install pytesseract" after this is done go to step 1

+Step 1.)
+To use the OCR extractor second you need pytesseract.
+Here is the link to the site where you download it:

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Small Dependencies:

-In this section I will go over the different small dependencies needed to run the code.
+In this section it will show the different small dependencies needed to run the code and the method to install them.

 0.)
-All dependencies use: pip install -r requirements.txt
+All dependencies: pip install -r requirements.txt

 1.) pandas: pip install pandas